mb-aarfi/GLB.Connect-MERN-/README.md

 GLB.Connect is a platform designed to bridge the communication gap between juniors and seniors in college.
 It provides Q&A threads, lost & found sections, resource sharing, anonymous chatting, session scheduling, and an alumni network.

 ## **🚀 How to Contribute**
-1. Clone the repository:
+1. Clone the repository.
-2. Create a new branch or can add in main branch itself
+2. Create a new branch or can add in main branch itself.
-3. Add your work to the relevant directory (HTML, CSS, JavaScript, Docs, etc.).
+3. Add your work to the relevant directory.
 4. Update your section in the README (see **Team Contributions** below).

-Note: Try to use GitHub Desktop for easy your task.
+Note: Try to use GitHub Desktop to easy your task.
 ---

 ## **👥 Team Contributions**